Khurshid likens Rahul to Lord Ram, BJP says Cong puts devotion to family above devotion to God, nation | Politics

 The Congress leader, however, remained unfazed and defended his remarks. ''No one can replace God but everyone can try to walk the path shown by him.
 Why should anyone object if I say someone is following that path,'' he said on Tuesday.

-While BJP spokesperson Gaurav Bhatia targeted the Congress at a press conference for Khurshid's comparison, another party spokesperson Shehzad Poonawalla, in a swipe at Congress leaders, said they put ''parivaar ki bhakti'' (devotion to family) above ''bhagwaan and rashtra ki bhakti'' (devotion to God and nation).
+Khurshid later told PTI, “I am willing to say whatever they believe I have said.
+Have I said that Rahul Gandhi is like Ram?
+Have I said it?
+I am willing to say it.''
+While BJP spokesperson Gaurav Bhatia targeted the Congress at a press conference following Khurshid's remarks, another party spokesperson Shehzad Poonawalla, in a swipe at Congress leaders, said they put ''parivaar ki bhakti'' (devotion to family) above ''bhagwaan and rashtra ki bhakti'' (devotion to God and nation).

 The Congress must apologise for hurting Hindu sentiments, Poonawalla said.